-Every child and family is unique, so communication is the most effective way to navigate this milestone and address any lingering or emerging anxieties.
+Every child and family is unique, so communication is the most effective way to navigate this milestone.
 This experience is new, but it can be exciting, and needs to be nurtured with the positive attention that it deserves.

 Talk honestly with each other within the home, and draw on the support of the educators, who are highly experienced with the challenges of families and children encountering new routines.
 As you work together with your early childhood service, you will feel informed and empowered by the experience, so that you can be the best support to your child as they grow and adjust.